 The sailors lowered the rescue vehicle "AS-40" and examined the bottom at a depth of 60 meters, then docked with the submarine model and ventilated its compartments.

-Experts also checked the submarine's communication and power systems to assess the readiness of the rescue team to perform similar tasks in real conditions.
+Experts also checked the communication and power supply systems of the submarine to assess the readiness of the rescue team to perform similar tasks in real conditions.

 Characteristics of Project 21300 vessels: